Agricultural Literacy Curriculum Matrix

 Ask students to brainstorm actions we can personally take to reduce our environmental impact.
 Examples students may think of include driving less, using public transportation, reducing plastic use, etc. Introduce the concept of climate smart agriculture as an approach for developing agricultural strategies to secure a sustainable food supply in the face of a changing climate.
 Assign students to explore agricultural practices that can decrease human impact to the environment along the farm to fork foodchain.
 As one example, explore the sustainability goals of Smithfield Foods, a pork producer and food processing company.

-- Smithfield Foods Sustainability webpage
+- Smithfield Foods Environment webpage

 - Manure to Energy Program video